-For children to behave in a pro social manner we first need to teach the behaviour that we want to see.
+For children to behave in a pro-social manner, we first need to teach the behaviour that we want to see and continue to reinforce this through repeated modelling.
 Children, and adults, will continually learn behaviours and consequences throughout their lives and all situations they face.
 Our Trust recognises this and strengthens our behaviour curriculum in many ways.
 Some of these examples are:

-- Discrete teaching about behaviour - It is well researched that teaching the function and processes of emotions and the brain helps people to manage their emotions (staff and students). - Our staff are trained in coaching behaviour and have a range of strategies available to them to help teach others how to manage their own emotions. - Staff as positive role models - We endeavour for consistent staffing where all staff are role models for the behaviour we would like to see - Staff support our students throughout the day, this includes social times such as eating lunch with their class to demonstrate behaviour at these social times.
+- Discrete teaching about behaviour - o It is well researched that teaching the function and processes of emotions and the brain helps people to manage their emotions (staff and students). - Our staff are trained in identifying students who are struggling with their emotions: therefore, have a range of strategies available to support and teach students how to manage their own emotions. - Staff as positive role models - o We endeavour for consistent staffing where all staff are role models for the behaviour we would like to see - Staff support our students throughout the day, including social times such as eating lunch with their class to demonstrate positive interaction and expected behaviours.